 Package Related Content

 People love getting lots of stuff, especially if it’s useful.
-Consider packaging up content on a related subject, such as a “Getting Started with the Cloud Kit” if you’re selling SaaS services to business owners who traditionally use on-premise software.
-Create a dedicated landing page to house links to your resources and direct traffic to it.
+Consider packaging up content on a related subject, such as a “Getting Started with the Cloud Kit,” if you’re selling services to business owners who traditionally use on-premise software.
+Create a dedicated landing page with links to your resources and direct traffic to it.

-Resources you include could be analyst articles about cloud growth trends, an eBook from your company about the top 10 gotchas of moving to the cloud, a buying guide with criteria to consider when evaluating SaaS vendors, a link to an archived webcast on benefits of the cloud, and more.
+Resources to include on the landing page could include analyst articles about cloud growth trends, an eBook from your company about the top 10 gotchas of moving to the cloud, a buying guide with criteria to consider when evaluating technology vendors, a link to an archived webcast on benefits of the cloud, and more.